siddhant-1410/Indian_Food_Recipe_Generator/README.md

 ## 🚀 Project Overview

-This project aims to simplify recipe generation for Indian cuisine enthusiasts by allowing users to upload a food image and receive:
+This project aims to simplify recipe generation for Indian cuisine enthusiasts by allowing users to upload a food image and receive -

 - The **generated recipe** in English
 - An **optional Hindi translation** of the recipe